-During the reporting period, the Information Commissioner received a one complaint related to Access to Information Act requests processed by the C-NLOPB.
-The complaints dealt with claims of an improper application of exemptions.
-The Information Commissioner's Office has provided two "Reports of Findings" to date related to previous complaints.
+During the reporting period, the Information Commissioner did not receive any complaints related to Access to Information Act requests processed by the C-NLOPB.
+The Information Commissioner's Office provided one "Report of Findings" related to previous complaints.

 8. MONITORING OF REQUESTS